dtcimbal/aws-cloudformation-templates/aws/beanstalk/beanstalk-public-subnet/README.md

-# Beanstalk application in the public subnet
+# Beanstalk application in a public subnet

 The template defines
-- Beanstalk application
+- The Beanstalk application
 - Routes and security groups for all resources to control open ports and traffic to/from VPN resources